willwang-x/workflow/cornerstone/break/meditate/headspace/headspace-courses.md

 ## The wake up - Wed

 * Letting go of thoughts - How to step away from mental distractions and overwhelming emotions.
 It's possible to give our thoughts the freedom to arise without allowing them to overwhelm us.
+* How to Eat for Better Sleep with Dr. Jaclyn Tolentino.
+Tips: 1) Timing is everything.
+2) It's all about what you eat.
+3) Avoid certain foods.
+4) Avoid caffeine and alcohol.

 ## The wake up - Thursday